dexlens/DEXLWallet/README.md

 Built using Multi-Party Computation (MPC) technology, DEXLWallet provides a secure and seamless solution for developers to embed blockchain wallets directly into Telegram-based applications.

 Most wallets available today are custodial, semi-custodial, or rely on your phone to stay functional—lose your phone, lose your wallet.
-TMA Wallet is built differently.
+DEXL Wallet is built differently.

 Support for EVM and Solana Wallets